srsran/srsRAN_Project_docs/docs/source/dev_guide/source/code_guide/source/2_mechanical_source_aspects.rst

 Source Code Formatting
 **********************

-The srsRAN Project project uses a defined set of formatting rules, and heavily relies on clang-format for automatic source code formatting.
+The |project_name| project uses a defined set of formatting rules, and heavily relies on clang-format for automatic source code formatting.
 You must use the custom clang-format file in the root of the repository, see `here <https://clang.llvm.org/docs/ClangFormatStyleOptions.html>`_ for more information about the options found in this file.